LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 You can then open a [pull request][4].

-### Back-end and Front-end
-As you may have noticed already, we have two repositories to manage separately: the front-end and the back-end.
-This was necessary at times to ensure the parallel development of Lychee version 4 and Lychee version 3.
-As a result, the process of submitting a PR that modifies both sides (Lychee-front and Lychee) goes as follows:

-1. we take the 2 PR.
-2. we review them both.
-3. we merge on Lychee-front.
-4. switch Lychee-front to master, rebuild & commit on the Lychee PR.
-5. merge to Lychee master
-6. Enjoy!

 ### Our Coding Style
 In order to ease the review of pull requests, we use a uniform code style.
 Our Continuous Integration suite will fail if the latter is not respected.